oracle-quickstart/oci-kubernetes-monitoring/README.md

 ### Linux System Logs

-The following Linux system logs are configured to collect out of the box:
+The following Linux system logs are configured to be collected out of the box:
 - Syslog
 - Secure logs
 - Cron logs